* This is the Consumer Version. *

 Some people feel light-headed or dizzy before they faint.
 Others may have nausea, sweating, blurred vision or tunnel vision, tingling of lips or fingertips, chest pain, or palpitations.
 Less often, people faint suddenly, without any warning symptoms.

-Seizures, which are a disturbance of the brain's electrical activity (see Seizure Disorders), and cardiac arrest, in which the heart completely stops beating (see Cardiac Arrest), can cause loss of consciousness but are not considered fainting.
+Seizures, which are a disturbance of the brain's electrical activity (see page Seizure Disorders), and cardiac arrest, in which the heart completely stops beating (see page Cardiac Arrest), can cause loss of consciousness but are not considered fainting.
 However, in some people who faint, muscles briefly jerk involuntarily, resembling a seizure.

 Fainting can occur in people of any age, but dangerous causes of fainting are more common among older people.